-Have you ever had to stop what you were doing and walk away?
-Tunnel vision can be crippling to individual’s creativity, but it can also be paralyzing for organizations.
-When the results of your talent acquisition strategy are fleeting, it’s time to go back to the drawing board.
+Tunnel vision can be crippling to individual creativity, but it can also be paralyzing for organizations.
+When the results of your talent acquisition strategy are fleeting, it might be time to go back to the drawing board.

 In my opinion, there is no other area where the phrase here today, gone tomorrow applies more than in talent acquisition.
 Emotions run high and priorities shift in a moment’s notice.
 More often than not, the process can feel like an emotional roller-coaster.